libfuse/pyfuse3/rst/general.rst

 and 3.x

-For easier debugging, it is strongly recommended that applications using Python-LLFUSE also make use of the faulthandler_ module.
+For easier debugging, it is strongly recommended that applications using pyfuse3 also make use of the faulthandler_ module.

 .. _faulthandler: http://docs.python.org/3/library/faulthandler.html